technologic27/ride-hailing/README.md

 Data Details
 ---
 Raw data is found in `data/raw`.
-Cleaned for the interim data is found in `data\interim` and data used for metric generatio and modelling is found in `data/processed`.
+Cleaned for the interim data is found in `data/interim` and data used for metric generatio and modelling is found in `data/processed`.
 Only need to run `make data` once to generate the data.
 If the data has been generated, skip `make data` step.

 ### Todos